Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ![](/MVS_bootleg_convert/MVS_bootleg_in_action.jpg)

 Guide for cooking a bootleg AES version not planned as I do not own the system to test, but you see the idea.
+I suppose that the AES bootlegs have the same internal chips anyway.

 ## Final words: make it simple, publish fast, always better than nothing